 - Jingle Bell Hike – Attach bells to the shoes and wrists of children (and yourself!), and parade up and down the trail, making a joyful sound as you go!

 - Candy Cane Hunt – Have someone hang candy canes on low-lying tree branches for kids to find as they walk along the trail (just make sure you adhere to the principles of “leave no trace” and remove any extra candy canes or trash before you head out!).

 - Hot Chocolate Urban Stroll – Who doesn’t love hot chocolate?
 Stop by your favorite coffee shop for some hot chocolate/cider (or bring some along in a thermos), and walk around, enjoying the holiday decorations and lights in a downtown area near you.

 What is one thing the holiday season tends to bring out in abundance (besides cheer, of course)?
 Lights!
 Taking a walk through your neighborhood or downtown area after sunset to enjoy the colorful and creative light displays is a tradition that many families share.
 Worried about bringing the kids out in the chilly night air?
 Dressing in layers and bringing along a favorite warm drink can keep the chill at bay.
 Hot cocoa/cider, anyone?

 7. Stargazing Walk/Hike

 Have you ever wondered why the sky appears clearer during colder months?
 Cold air holds less moisture, which is also why the air is much drier in the winter.
 Air that is dry is much less hazy compared to moist air, making it the optimal time to stargaze!
-The best days to stargaze are when the moon is new (totally dark), which will fall between November 18 and December 18 this year.
+The best days to stargaze are when the moon is new (totally dark), which will fall on November 23 and December 23 this year.
 You can bring along a star chart and see how many constellations you can spot along the way!

 8. Winter Solstice Hike